YidBrik: Historical, Practical, Relational, and Theological Concepts and Challenges in Jewish-Christian Relations

 The goal of this dissertation is to focus on building bridges between the Jewish community and the Christian Church at large by fostering shalom, providing understanding and tolerance via context and education, and engaging dialogue between the two groups via a bridge “ministry” that functions as a “go between” for the two groups.
 This endeavor is to answer the research question of: how can Jews and Christians forge a theologically practical solution to enable them to resolve differences to offer a unified salvific solution, and as a result, support one another to work together to foster tikkun olam?

 The dissertation is a Track 02 approach, which includes an artifact.
-The artifact is this website, including articles, blog, resources, and co-led “pod-blog” to answer theological questions via semiotic analysis, as a groundwork for a unifying theological framework.
+The artifact is this website, including articles, blog, resources, Kabbalah podcast, and co-led “pod-blog” to answer theological questions via semiotic analysis, as a groundwork for a unifying theological framework.
 This artifact will serve as a trial model to give evidence of success and learn lessons on what to adjust, retain, etc., to enable a larger-scale roll-out of a co-led “bridge ministry” that will address misunderstandings and conflicting theologies to find an amenable solution that is holistically biblical and consistent.